 - Approval to withdraw from the instructor(s) and department chair(s) for the course(s).
 If there is more than one course involved, you must secure approval from the instructor and department chair for each course.
 Please note, if an instructor is no longer available, you can secure the department chair’s approval.
 Approval can be secured via SFSU email and those emails must be included in your documentation.

-Appeals which are incomplete or which are based on circumstances within your control will be denied.
-Appeals for a full semester will be reviewed by the Board of Appeals and Review committee as appropriate.
-They will make a recommendation to the academic administrator appointed by the president for a final determination for withdraw proposals after the 13th week of the semester.
+Appeals that are incomplete or which are based on circumstances within your control will be denied.
+Appeals for a full semester will be reviewed by the Board of Appeals and Review Committee as appropriate.
+They will make a recommendation to the academic administrator appointed by the president for a final determination to withdraw proposals after the 13th week of the semester.